DEMIURGE-studio/bevy_gauge/bevy_gauge.md

 TODO Does not explain permissive vs strict.
 Does not explain tag categories (i.e., "fire" is "elemental")
 ### Usage in Stat Paths
 Tags are appended to stat paths.
-*   `"Damage.total"`: Evaluates total damage considering all relevant tags or untagged modifiers.
+*   `"Damage"`: Evaluates total damage considering all relevant tags or untagged modifiers.
-*   `"Damage.total.1"`: Evaluates total damage specifically for tag `1` (e.g., Fire).
+*   `"Damage.1"`: Evaluates total damage specifically for tag `1` (e.g., Fire).
 *   `"Damage.increased.3"`: Adds/queries an "increased" modifier for `Damage` that has both tag `1` (Fire) AND tag `2` (Cold) (since 1 | 2 = 3).
 *   `"Damage.base.Sword"`: If you have a string-to-tag mapping setup in your `Config` (not shown in current examples but a potential extension), you could use named tags.
 Otherwise, you'd use their numeric `u32` representation.
 The examples primarily use numeric tags.